 An MDF sheet is made of raw wood shavings.
 After the real wood fibers have been dehydrated, it is combined with resin to make panels.
 Intense heat and pressure cause the panels to contract and become rigid in a hard shell.

 MDF sheets come in various thicknesses and colors, but the most common sheet goods are tan or dark brown hues.
-MDF panels are sold at home centers in either 1/2-inch or 3/4-inch thicknesses.
+MDF panels are sold at home centers in either 1/2-inch or 3/4-inch thicknesses, which are also used for residential homes and commercial buildings’ insulation.
 Sheet sizes range from 4′ x 8′ to 5′ x 12′.

 What are the Advantages of Using MDF?